AlexGoesCode/alexgoescode/readme.md

 ✨ I am Vaclav - a former cook who turned Web Developer, nice to meet you.

 <p>→ Currently working on my most recent project "BobbleHeads - twisted e-commerce".<br>
-→ It is made with MERN-Stack: React, Node.js, Express.js, MongoDB, TS.<br>
+→ It is made with MERN-Stack: React, Node.js, Express.js, MongoDB, front: TS, back: JS .<br>

 <p>It is a satirical e-commerce style webshop, which is<br>
 selling funny figures of politicians and powerful people.<br>